Federate clusters and isolate workloads

-The following figure depicts the multi-mesh architecture created by this quick-start guide.
+The following figure depicts the multi-mesh architecture created by this guide.

 Figure of multicluster Bookinfo traffic in a Gloo Mesh quick-start architecture.